Learn about who we are!

-Dani Crivello-Chang, Camp Director of Summer Camp & South Sound Rocks!
+Dani Crivello-Chang, Lead Youth Program Facilitator, ATV & South Sound Rocks!

 Danielle was born and raised on the island of O’ahu and moved to Washington when her parents decided to move off of ‘da rock.’
 She obtained her Bachelor’s degree from Western Washington University, where she studied International Studies and Communications and holds a Masters in Education from the University of Washington.
 For nearly 10 years, Danielle has been working at Green River Community College as the Director of Student Life, fulfilling her passion to work with students and help them build lifelong skills in and outside the classroom in an educational environment.
 She has also spent time during the last 12 summers as a counselor and mentor at a camp for high-risk youth in California and has volunteered at the Portland Rock ‘n’ Roll Camp for Girls.
 The most exciting period of her life was her early teen years where she competed in the World Junior Frisbee Competition, earning the title of Jr. World Frisbee Champion for two consecutive years.
 Her life, in album form, would be called “You have GOT to be kidding me!”

-Stephanie Anne Johnson, Camp Director of South Sound Ladies Rock Camp
+Stephanie Anne Johnson, Lead Adult Program Facilitator, South Sound Ladies Rock Camp

 Music means the world to me.
 Music is a place where I find personal freedom.
 I can exist outside of my body when I practice music.
 I can connect with people who don’t look like me or talk like me or come from the same country as me or speak my language.
 I also have a passion for community service and giving back.
 In Ladies Rock Camp and Rain City Rock Camp I have found a real synergy.
 It is an incredible honor to be of service to budding performers, to galvanize people toward performative creative pursuits, to encourage women and gender non-conforming folks to use their voices, to take up space and to find a supportive community in which to grow.
 I look forward to continuing to be of service to this vital community and learning more new things everyday!

-Adra Boo, Camp Director of Ladies Rock Camp (Seattle)
+Adra Boo, Lead Adult Program Facilitator, Ladies Rock Camp Seattle

 I cannot wait to be in the thick with all of you who are interested not only in moving Rain City Rock Camp for Girls (and gender non-binary folks) forward, but also, I am super pumped to witness more grown women and gender non-binary folks living their best rockstar lives, even if only for the weekend.
 I have had amazing experiences as a camper and volunteer, and I look forward to being at the helm in Seattle and making magic with each one of you.
 I’m looking forward to the diversity of campers, the sharing, the breaking down of walls, stereotypes, and the stomping down of that voice that says “You CAN’T do that”- ain’t nobody got time for that!
 I am looking forward to seeing that practice and progress change lives in all the possible ways.
 See y’all at camp!